ericgoh09/Color-Match-Challenge/README.md

-# Color Match Challenge - Premium Edition
+# Color Match Challenge

 ![Color Match Challenge Banner](https://github.com/ericgoh09/Color-Match-Challenge/blob/main/assets/Banner.png)

 ## Overview

 Color Match Challenge is a visually stunning game that tests your ability to match RGB color values to actual colors.
-With a sleek glass-morphism design, dynamic animations, and challenging gameplay, this premium edition offers an engaging experience for players of all skill levels.
+With a sleek glass-morphism design, dynamic animations, and challenging gameplay, this game offers an engaging experience for players of all skill levels.

 ## Features